Cuernavaca: City of Eternal Spring

 The city is located in a tropical region, but its temperature is fairly constant at 70–79 F. It is located on the southern slope of the Sierra de Chichinautzin mountains.
 In the morning, warm air flows up the mountains from the valley below and in the late afternoon, cooler air flows down from the higher elevations.
 One ubiquitous flowering plant in the city is the bougainvillea.

 This pleasant climate has attracted royalty and nobles since Aztec times.
 Foreign princes, archdukes, and other nobles have been attracted to this place because of its flowers, sun, fruits, fresh-water springs, and waterfalls.
 Emperor Maximilian I of Mexico set up a country residence in the city.
-Philanthropist Barbara Hutton, who held several royal titles through marriage, had a home on the outskirts of the city.
+Philanthropist Barbara Hutton, who held several aristocratic titles through marriage, had a home on the outskirts of the city.
 Princess Maria Beatrice of Savoy (b.
 1943) lived there from 1971 to 1999, and the Shah of Iran, Mohammad Reza Pahlavi, lived in exile in the city following the Iranian Revolution.
 Although a native of the U.S., Bauhaus designer Michael van Beuren established his residence in a family hacienda in Cuernavaca while fleeing the rise of the Nazi regime in Germany (where he studied and practiced his profession), and a colony of Bauhaus designers grew in the city during World War II.